-URGENT: If you live in West Virginia, Alabama, or Georgia and have purchased anything from “aviationautographs.com”, or if you attended Maxwell AFB Air Command & Staff College between 1982 and 2000, the General Yeager Foundation needs your help.
+URGENT: If you live in West Virginia, Alabama, or Georgia and have purchased any aviation autographs from any site other than “rightstuffstore.com”, or if you attended Maxwell AFB Air Command & Staff College between 1982 and 2000, the General Yeager Foundation needs your help.
 Please contact email@example.com immediately.
 Thank you!

 Recent Articles about General Chuck Yeager

 Air Force legend Charles Elwood “Chuck” Yeager turned 93 this year…and what an amazing life it’s been.
 Here are a few reasons why the private who rose to become a general just might be the greatest military pilot ever…

 Bell X-1 on the floor at the Smithsonian Milestones of Flight exhibit.
 Photo Credit: Mike Flynn

 Bell X-1 on on the floor at the Smithsonian Milestones of Flight exhibit.
 Photo Credit: Mike Flynn

 On October 14, 1947, U.S. Air Force Capt.
 Charles E. “Chuck” Yeager became the first human to fly faster than the speed of sound, piloting this Bell X-1 research aircraft.
 Yeager named the airplane “Glamorous Glennis” in tribute to his wife, Glennis Yeager.
 The aircraft has been on display at the Smithsonian Museum in Washington, D. C., and is currently temporarily on the floor of the Mall location.
 Photos by Mike Flynn.

 Punch a Hole in the Sky: An Oral History of The Right Stuff